-This dialogue states that some tiers contain events that overlap each other within the tier.(„the tier is not stratified“).
+This dialogue states that some tiers contain events that overlap each other within the tier („the tier is not stratified“).
 In order to display transcriptions as a musical score, overlapping events within a tier may not exist.
 Choose one of the following options:

 Stratify by deletion: deletes one (the second) of two overlapping events